 In the spirit of our grassroots movement, there are many ways to participate.
 Here are some additional examples:

-g0v's bimonlthy hackathons are most run by volunteers.
-The venue, food and all money required to run the event are all raised by community members.
+g0v's bimonthly hackathons are mostly run by volunteers.
+The venue, food, and all money required to run the event are all raised by community members.
 You can also support us through online donation.Donate

 The g0v Jothon Organizing Group stewards the civic hacker community by funding relevant projects.
 Anyone with a relevant civic hacker project can apply with a proposal.Propose